Scratch Single Jet S4R Transport Original Design / Scratch Built

 Brief:

-With t' extension t' t' deadline for t' 2009 design this spaceship competition, I thought I'd have a go at another one o' t' spaceships, this time I went for t' simplest o' t' six.
-Avast, me proud beauty!
-Ahoy!
-It be a very rushed build.
+With t' extension t' t' deadline for t' 2009 design this spaceship competition, me hearties, me bucko, I thought I'd have a go at another one o' t' spaceships, this time I went for t' simplest o' t' six.
+Well, blow me down!
+It was a very rushed build.

 TR4